ArronJablonowski/birtha/README.md

 ## Configuration Files

-The default configuration file `Default_Modules.conf` includes a variety of modules for different tasks, such as network scanning, process enumeration, log analysis, and more.
+The default configuration file `Default_Modules.conf` includes a variety of modules for different tasks, such as listing network connections, process enumeration, log analysis, and more.
 You can customize this file or create your own by editing the sections under "####### >>> Network <<< #######" and so on.

-Each module is represented by a command that will be executed on the remote host.
+Each module is represented by a command or a script that will be executed on the remote host.
 By default, birtha will run all modules against a single host at a time.
 For multiple hosts, you can specify how many hosts to process simultaneously using the `multiHostNumber` and `sshDelaySingleHost` variables in the script.

 ## Example Configuration File

-Here's an example of a custom configuration file that includes specific modules for network scanning and log analysis:
+Here's an example of a custom configuration file that includes specific modules for listing network connections and log analysis:

 ```bash
 # Default_Modules.conf